feathersjs/feathers/docs/api/authentication/service.md

 - Create a JWT for the entity returned by the strategy
 - Return the JWT (`accessToken`) and the additional information from the strategy

-For `local` strategy, the user has to be created before doing auth, otherwise, a 401 `NotAuthenticated` error will be send.
+For `local` strategy, the user has to be created before doing auth, otherwise, a 401 `NotAuthenticated` error will be sent.

 ### To _authenticate an external request_